aggutierrez98/todo-app-monorepo/README.md

 This repository is a monorepo that contains both front-end and back-end directory whose dependencies are shared with the main directory.
 The main directory has Prettier, Eslint and Husky configurations

-In this app you can add, edit, delete, do and undo todos.

 ## Made with

 React, Node, MongoDB, Mongoose, Vite, Tailwind, React-hook-form, React-query and Cypress

 ### Made by: Agustin Gutierrez

+## In this app you can add, edit, delete, do and undo todos

 ## Scripts